Entanglement generation via diffraction

-In the continuum case [e.g., \eqref{eq:bessel fout}-\eqref{eq:continous input output}], an infinite number of modes may couple to every subset of output modes.
-All of these modes would need to be squeezed by the same amount to achieve the particular type of squeezed state that generates no entanglement at beam splitters [per \eqref{eq:states that generate no two mode entanglement}], which is infeasible in practice.
-In such a situation, the only feasible input states that generate no entanglement are coherent states, because these can have the other input modes in their vacuum states; all nonclassical input states that are practically feasible will generate entanglement.
-Along the lines of the assertion by Refs. \cite{Holleczeketal2011,Gabrieletal2011} that all nonclassical states yield quantum entanglement, we thus posit that the only \textit{physically realizable} states that generate no entanglement in the continuum case are coherent states.
-All other input states will yield entangled outputs, even from setups as simple as diffraction.
+In such a situation, the only \textit{feasible} input states that generate no entanglement are coherent states, because these can have the other input modes in their vacuum states.
+All practically-feasible nonclassical input states, squeezed in a finite number of modes, will generate entanglement.
+Along the lines of the assertion by Refs. \cite{Holleczeketal2011,Gabrieletal2011} that all nonclassical states yield quantum entanglement, we thus posit that the only \textit{physically realizable} states that generate no entanglement in the continuum case are coherent states \eq{\ket{\Psi}=\hat{D}\left(\boldsymbol{\alpha}\right)\vac.} All other input states will yield entangled outputs, even from setups as simple as diffraction.